Take the Next Step

 Finding the right college means finding the right fit.
 See all that the College of Liberal Arts has to offer by visiting campus.

 The Master of Arts program in history provides training if you intend to pursue a career as professional historian, whether in teaching, research, or public history (archives and museum studies), as well as if you desire a strong historical background for other vocational or avocational objectives.
 The program offers opportunities for specialized study and research, but without neglecting the breadth that characterizes historical work at its best.
 In recognition of the fact that your interests and goals are varied, the program provides a choice of three concentrations, all of which lead to a Master of Arts degree.
 This program is approved by the Ohio Board of Regents.

-Or a student may take a General History Curriculum.
-This offers the widest choice of classes.
+Or you may may take a General History Curriculum This offers the widest choice of classes.

-A student has a choice of one of two tracks either of which will satisfy the requirements for the United States History and War and Society Concentrations, and for the General History Curriculum.
+You have a choice of one of two tracks, course intensive or thesis, either of which will satisfy the requirements for the United States History and War and Society concentrations and for the General History Curriculum.